 Whilst houses in multiple occupation (HMOs) are rental properties, they differ from normal buy-to-let investments in various ways.
 First and foremost, HMOs are inhabited by three or more unrelated tenants who have their own bedrooms and share the communal facilities.
-Standard buy-to-let properties, on the other hand, are rented to a single household, such as a family, couple or individual.
+Standard buy-to-let properties, on the other hand, are rented to a single household.
+For example, a family, a couple or an individual.

 Tenancy agreements, rental payments and utility bills

-Tenants in HMOs pay separate rents and usually sign separate tenancy agreements although joint contracts are sometimes preferred, such as with a preformed group of students.
+Tenants in HMOs pay separate rents and usually sign separate tenancy agreements.
+Joint contracts are sometimes preferred, though, such as with a preformed group of students.
 With a standard buy-to-let tenancy, one tenancy agreement is signed and one rental payment is made to the landlord each month.
 Generally, HMO landlords pay the utility bills while tenants in normal rented accommodation are responsible for the utility costs.

-Buy-to-let properties are popular in any area and suit any type of tenant, whether they’re working professionals, tenants claiming housing benefit, families or students.
-HMOs, on the other hand, are suited to specific areas due to the types of tenants that require them and their needs.
-For example, HMOs are popular near universities to accommodate groups of students and are desirable in towns close to transport links and amenities for working professionals.
+Buy-to-let properties are popular in any area and suit any type of tenant.
+This includes working professionals, tenants claiming housing benefit, families and students.
+HMOs, on the other hand, are suited to specific areas.
+This is due to the types of tenants that require them and their needs.
+For example, HMOs are popular near universities to accommodate groups of students.
+They are also desirable in towns close to transport links and amenities for working professionals.

 The benefits and drawbacks of HMOs vs standard buy-to-let properties